elastisys/compliantkubernetes/docs/adr/0010-run-managed-services-in-workload-cluster.md

 ## Positive Consequences

-- Latency is minimized: The application consuming the managed service is close to the managed service, without needing to go through intermediate software components, such as a TCP Ingress controller.
+- Latency is minimized: The application consuming the managed service is close to the managed service, without needing to go through intermediate software components, such as a TCP Ingress Controller.
 - NetworkPolicies can be reused for communication segregation.
 - OpenID and RBAC in the Workload Cluster can be reused for user access control.
 - Kubernetes audit log can be re-used for auditing user access managed services.
 Such access is required, e.g., for manual database migrations and "rare" operations like GDPR data correction requests.
-- Ease of exposition: No need for Service Type LoadBalancer, which is not supported on all Infrastructure Providers.
+- Ease of exposition: No need for Service type LoadBalancer, which is not supported on all Infrastructure Providers.

 ## Negative Consequences